GeisaFaustino/iou_object_detection/README.md

-Testing Intersection under Union as a measure of accuracy for object detection.
+Testing Intersection over Union as a measure of accuracy for object detection.